GkWare-e-K-Streamguru/TFTP/README.md

 The pre-built binaries are Freeware.
 If you charge money for them, you will be struck by lightning.

 ## Contributing
-The copyrights for this package are held by GkWare e.K.
-Contributors agree to license their contributions(s) under the same (MIT) license.
+The copyrights for this package are held by [GkWare e.K.](https://www.gkware.com) Contributors agree to license their contributions(s) under the same (MIT) license.
-Additional authors will be listed in an AUTHORS file once applicable.
+Additional authors will be listed in an AUTHORS file if/once applicable.

 ## Build requirements
 This code has been tested to compile using Visual C++ 6.0 (TFTPServer.dsw) and Visual Studio 2017 (TFTPServer.sln).